Skip to main content

 This course introduces the selection, use, and interpretation of basic statistical tests and concepts that may be used in addressing, analyzing, and solving problems in public health and health care research.
 Prerequisite: Enrollment in MPH degree program or certificate or consent from instructor.
 F,S.

 PH 545.
 Public Health Leadership & Interprofessional Practice.
-3 Credits.
+2 Credits.

 This course is designed to introduce students to major theories and concepts of leadership, ways of applying these to public health issues requiring leadership, and provides an opportunity for students to develop skills and resources for further developing leadership skills.
 The course focuses on preparing healthcare professionals with the foundational skills needed to work in teams to effectively collaborate and coordinate services in population health management.
 Key themes focused on interprofessional communication, collaboration, leadership, and professionalism will be ingrained throughout content.
 Prerequisite: Enrollment in MPH degree program or consent from instructor.
-S,SS.
+S.

 PH 550.
 Population Health Research Methods.
 3 Credits.

 This course provides an overview of the research process including conducting a literature review, formulation and motivation of a research question, selection of a sample, various types of data, use of statistical software, commonly used measures in public health research, measurement and management of variables, description and graphing of variables, analysis and interpretation of data, inferential statistics, writing a research report, and an introduction to qualitative research.
-Prerequisites: Successful completion of PH 531 and PH 551.
+Prerequisite: Successful completion of PH 531 and PH 551.
 F.

 PH 551.
 Epidemiology 1.
 3 Credits.